transmitly/transmitly/samples/README.md

 	* [Use SendGrid TemplateIds](https://github.com/transmitly/transmitly/blob/694ce5bc2a8ce261a3a52be2518d06835179d2eb/samples/Transmitly.KitchenSink.AspNetCoreWebApi/Program.cs#L155C1-L155C7)

 ## [Microservices](https://github.com/transmitly/transmitly/tree/main/samples/Microservices)
-Demonstrates how you can completely extend the default Transmitly behavior by showcasing an notifications service that other services might call.
+Demonstrates how you can completely extend the default Transmitly behavior by showcasing an notifications service that other services call.

 ### Features
 * Communications Client extensibility